Tonight My Baby's Coming Home

 "Tonight My Baby's Coming Home" is a song written by Billy Sherrill and Glenn Sutton, and recorded by American country music artist Barbara Mandrell.
 It was released in November 1971 as the first single from the album The Midnight Oil.
 It was one of Mandrell's early single releases in her career and among her first to reach the top ten on the American country songs chart.

 Background and recording

 In 1969, Barbara Mandrell signed with Columbia Records and recorded a series of singles that reached top 40 charting positions on the American country singles chart.
 Her earliest recordings cut with producer Billy Sherrill combined country and soul music together.
 Among her first Columbia songs was "Tonight My Baby's Coming Home".
 The song's concept was based on a wife who was "lusting" after her truck-driving husband according to writer Kurt Wolff.
 The song was composed by Billy Sherrill along with Glenn Sutton.
 Sherrill also served as the song's producer.
-It was recorded at the Columbia Recording Studio, located in Nashville, Tennessee.
+It was recorded at Columbia Recording Studios, located in Nashville, Tennessee.
 The session took place on September 29, 1971.
 On the same recording session, Mandrell also cut "Ain't It Good".